The 9 Best Fall Festivals in Arkansas!

 From bluegrass festivals, to chili cook-offs, to documentary film fests, there’s always something to celebrate in the fall in Arkansas!
 Festivals are deeply embedded in our culture.
 These community gatherings provide an opportunity to celebrate our culture, listen to live music, and raise money for a cause.
 Here are our picks for some of the best fall festivals in the Natural State.

-One of the largest attractions in Arkansas, the state fair in Little Rock is a naturally fun.
-Once you’re inside the gates, you’ll not only enjoy the usual carnival rides and food but also free concerts, competitions, and livestock events.
-The free concerts at the Arkansas State Fair feature a list of well-known, talented headliners (a VIP concert experience is available for a price).
+One of the largest attractions in Arkansas, the state fair in Little Rock is the highlight of the season.
+Once you're inside the gates, you'll not only enjoy the usual carnival rides and food but also free concerts, competitions, and livestock events.
+The concerts at the Arkansas State Fair feature a list of well-known, talented headliners.

-This festival has been rockin’ the downtown historic district of Russellville since 1992.
+This festival has been rockin' the downtown historic district of Russellville since 1992.
 Expect some seriously delicious samples from the chili cookoff as well as the pie and cake contests.
-There will be a bike ride, a 5K race, a fun run, a car and truck show, arts and crafts for the kiddos, and a children’s costume contest.
+There will be a bike ride, live entertainment, a car and truck show, games and crafts for the kiddos, and a children's costume contest.

 Every October, this festival help the Ozark hills come alive with the sound of music.
 The Hillberry Harvest Moon Festival is held on “The Farm,” 160 acres of land near the Mark Twain National Forest in historic Eureka Springs.
 Get your tickets now for this annual four-day live music event!